castwide/gamefic-sdk/README.md

 The gamefic-sdk repo includes several example projects that provide more complete demonstrations of Gamefic's features.
-To run an example, copy its `main.rb` file to your own project.
+To run an example, copy its `plot.rb` file to your own project.

 ### Learning More